-If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are right.
-As you can imagine, older air conditioners may have more leaks and need repairs.
-Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
-Prices have only increased due to scarcity.
+If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are on the right track.
+As you can imagine, older air conditioners more often have leaks and need repairs.
+Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
+Prices have only gone up due to scarcity.

 Recall that in order to buy R22, you must be an EPA-certified technician.
-So, the average homeowner is unable to purchase a cylinder themselves.
-Also, there are some strict regulations now on how refrigerant is reclaimed and recycled, which adds to the cost.
-This expense is passed on to the homeowner as companies are forced to cover the increased overhead related to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.
+So, the typical homeowner can’t purchase a cylinder themselves.
+Also, there are some firm regulations now on how refrigerant should be reclaimed and recycled, which raises the price.
+This expense is passed on to the homeowner as companies have to cover the increased overhead related to R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.

-If you’re thinking, “Man, this is starting to sound expensive,” you’re correct, it is.
-This is why when our technicians come out to inspect your unit we make sure to see what refrigerant your unit uses, and lots of cases, we’ll advise an upgrade as a result of the increasing cost of sustaining an R22 air conditioner.
+If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re correct, it is.
+This is why when our technicians come out to assess your unit we make sure to see what refrigerant your unit uses, and in many cases, we’ll advise an upgrade due to the increasing cost of maintaining an R22 air conditioner.

 How do I know if my unit uses R22?

 If you have an air conditioning system that was built before 2010, your AC will likely have R22.
 However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
-You can check the type of refrigerant your system runs on by checking the appliance’s nameplate.
+You can see the type of refrigerant your system runs on by checking the appliance’s nameplate.
 This nameplate is usually found on the outdoor condenser of your central air conditioning system.
-If you don’t find it, you can grab your user’s manual.
-Alternatively, you can contact your local Service Experts center.
+If you can't find it, you can grab your user’s manual.
+Otherwise, you can call your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.